International Experience Canada: About the process

 If you’re a citizen of a partner country, you may be able to apply to one or more of these 3 categories.

 You can apply to IEC yourself or you can use a recognized organization (RO) for support before and during your experience.
-ROs are Canadian-based organizations that help foreign national and Canadian youth work and travel internationally through IEC.
+ROs are Canadian-based organizations that help foreign nationals and Canadian youth work and travel internationally through IEC.
 In limited circumstances, certain ROs can help small numbers of youth from non-partner countries participate in IEC.

 Recognized organizations are different from representatives, who can help with your immigration or citizenship application.